AUTplayed/ldf/README.md

 ldf.notfound = "<div>Page not Found</div>";
 // The directory your pages are stored on the server, default is /pages ldf.pagedir = "/pages";
+// A base url that is prepended for every navigation
+// Used in my case for github pages since that has a required base url ldf.baseurl = "";
 // The css selector string LDF will wait on before displaying the page.
 // By default it waits for all stylesheets and all elements with a src attribute (like images), but not scripts. ldf.waitselector = "link[rel='stylesheet'],:not(script)[src]";